Shensd/psbb/README.md

 Long answer: yeeeeeeeeeeeeeees

 I have not yet critically analyized the server for large security issues, many of the surface ones have already been accounted for but it has yet to be properly audited.
-It also has not been load tested yet, which is also an important task to be done in the future.

 ### What Does the Name Stand For?

 Why do you ask so many questions?

 ###### This project is licensed under the MIT Open Source License.